isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <br>

-<b>Award of Accreditation:</b> If the Review Committee is agreeable with the recommendation of the assessment team, the applicant will be granted accreditation and issued with a certificate of accreditation. t</p>
+<b>Award of Accreditation:</b> If the Review Committee is agreeable with the recommendation of the assessment team, the applicant will be granted accreditation and issued with a certificate of accreditation.</p>

 </div></li>